Baking Hermann

 Sinking your teeth into Pani Walalu is a textural delight as much as it is a flavourful sensation.
 Crispy and sweet on the outside, soft and slightly savoury on the inside, these fermented urad dal sweets are an unusual but extremely satisfying treat.
 They are traditionally prepared for Sri Lankan New Year, which is celebrated on the 13th and 14th of April.

 The preparation for Pani Walalu is somewhat unusual, considering that it is a sweet.
 They are made from fermented urad dal (husked & split black lentils) that are thickened with rice & plain flour and flavoured with thick coconut milk or cream.
 After frying them until golden and crispy, they are traditionally soaked in a Kithul (palm) syrup, but making your own syrup with jaggery is a good substitute.
-The result are dark golden rings in a glossy coating that are crispy and sweet on the outside and soft on the inside with a pleasant tanginess from the fermentation.
+The result are dark golden rings in a glossy coating that are crispy and sweet on the outside and soft on the inside with a pleasant tanginess from the fermentation – a wonderful sweet that is traditionally vegan.

 History of Pani Walalu